AWS Networking Components: What You Need to Know

 The next piece is under the Route Tables configuration within the VPC Dashboard.
 A route table is created when the VPC is initially deployed but additional route tables may be created.
-Make sure and select the correct route table and at the bottom there will be five tabs, Summary, Routes, Subnet Association, Route Propagation, and Tags.
-Summary is a quick view of everything, and tags is where an alias or friendly name can be created for the different resources you have.
+Make sure and select the correct route table and at the bottom, there will be five tabs, Summary, Routes, Subnet Association, Route Propagation, and Tags.
+The summary is a quick view of everything, and tags is where an alias or friendly name can be created for the different resources you have.

 Keep in mind that everything in the VPC including the components above can be configured from a command line utility and automated using scripts.
 Outside of the Security section, the above configurations, done via CLI or the GUI, will allow for data to flow to and from the cloud edge and your network outside of the AWS infrastructure.

 Have questions about the components of AWS networking in regards to networking over the cloud edge?
 Since Faction was one of the first beta customers, we can help!
 Reach out to us.